Are there different cab configurations available for the Ford Ranger?

 Is there a short-term van leasing option?

-Yes we offer a short-term lease product with a minimum period of 3 months and a maximum of 18 months.
+Yes, we offer a short-term lease product with a minimum period of 3 months and a maximum of 18 months.
 The key thing about short-term van leasing is the flexibility that it offers.
-Often, businesses aren’t quite sure exactly how long they will need the van for and would rather not enter into a long-term contract.
+Often, businesses aren’t quite sure exactly how long they will need the van and would rather not enter into a long-term contract.
 Rather than having to use expensive daily rentals, this service offers the flexibility to replace your vehicles more regularly.
 You can find more about our short-term van leasing here.

 Can I end my agreement early if my circumstances change?